-(initals) I understand that Sharon L. Ward, MS, LPC, NCC will only return calls between the hours of 10 a.m. and 6 p.m.
-Monday through Thursday.
+(initals) I understand that Sharon L. Ward, MS, LPC, NCC will only return crisis calls between the hours of 10 a.m. and 6 p.m.
+7 days a week.
 Call 817-441-9973 and leave a message indicating that this is a crisis call.
 If you do not hear back from me within 30 minutes, call and leave another message with your phone number [frequently, people leave messages without a phone number!!)
 Messages also do not go through, are delayed or garbled due to cell phone issues.
 You will be charged at the standard hourly rate for phone time.